SekiroSake/iWannaP/README.md

 For Udacity Front-End Developer Nanodegree

 ## Try it now
-Check out at my website http://wang-hang.com/ and then click on iWannaP
+See my website http://wang-hang.com/ and then click on iWannaP

 ## About
 * This app helps you to find local restrooms in San Francisco area.